henrytao-me/ekitjs/README.md

 # EkitJS

-EkitJS - An elegant web framework is built on the top of expressjs + mongodb native driver + more..., aims to reduce web development lifecycle, effective in collaboration and reusable code.
+EkitJS - An elegant web framework is built on the top of expressjs + mongodb native driver + more..., aims to reduce web development lifecycle, effective in collaboration, reusable code and real time sync data from DB to Client.

-## Current Stage: Concept
+## Current Stage:
+* Developing.

 ## Principle & Term